zendesk/memflash/README.markdown

 Memflash
 ========

-Memflash is a plugin which enables storing really long values in the Rails FlashHash without writing them to the session.
+Memflash is a gem which enables storing really long values in the Rails FlashHash without writing them to the session.
 Instead, it transparently uses `Rails.cache`, thus enabling the flash in your actions to contain large values, and still fit in a cookie-based session store.